 We are offering shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
 We expect the initial public offering price to be between \$ and \$ per share.
-We have applied to list our common stock on The NASDAO Global Market under the symbol "SCPH."
+We intend to apply to list our common stock on The NASDAO Global Market under the symbol "SCPH."